dachosen1/nearquake/README.md

 Earthquake data is provided by the [United States Geological Survey (USGS)](https://earthquake.usgs.gov)

 ## Why Build this?
 On July 4th, 2019, I was in LA and experienced my first earthquake.
-When it happened, I had no clue what was happening.
-I was panicking as to why the building was moving.
-It took me a while to realize that I was in an earthquake.
-I panicked and ran downstairs because I didn't want the building to collapse on me.
-When I got outside, I ran because I was scared that the building was going to fall on me.
-That moment, I became interested in earthquakes.
+When it happened, I had no idea what was going on.
+I panicked, wondering why the building was moving.
+It took me a moment to realize I was experiencing an earthquake.
+I rushed downstairs because I didn't want the building to collapse on me.
+Once outside, I kept running, scared the building would fall.
+That moment sparked my interest in earthquakes.